B. W. Powe: Early life and background

 Born in Ottawa, Powe lived in Toronto from 1959 until 1996.
 His father is Bruce Allen Powe, author of the novels, Killing Ground, The Aberhart Summer and The Ice Eaters, among many.

 He attended York University in Toronto for English studies where in 1977 graduated with a Bachelor of Arts degree.
 He won the prestigious Book Award at York University for the highest grades achieved in his final year.
 He was then awarded an also prestigious Humanities Research Council scholarship to continue his studies at the University of Toronto.
-Powe received a Master of Arts degree from the University of Toronto in 1981; he studied there with Marshall McLuhan, Northrop Frye and Brian Parker.
+Powe received a Master of Arts degree from the University of Toronto in 1981; he studied there with Marshall McLuhan, Northrop Frye, and Brian Parker.
 He received his PhD from York University in October 2009.
 His PhD is on Marshall McLuhan and Northrop Frye, their crossings in history, their agon and complementarity (their conflicts and harmonies), and the stirring alchemy of their thought.
 The thesis was also concerned with the role and position of these visionaries in Canada, and the role and position of guides and mentors.

-His uncle is Joe Schlesinger, senior correspondent for the CBC news.
+His uncle is Joe Schlesinger, senior correspondent for the Canadian Broadcasting Corporation news.

-On 7 June 2014, B. W. Powe was married to Maria Auxiliadora Sanchez Ledesma in Cordoba, Spain.
+On 7 June 2014, B. W. Powe was married to Maria Auxiliadora Sanchez Ledesma in Córdoba, Spain.

 Career

-Poet, novelist, essayist, and critic, in 1995, B. W. Powe began teaching in the Department of English at York University where he taught first year introduction to literature courses as well as two additional courses entitled Visionary Literature: from Hildegard von Bingen and Dante to Bob Dylan and Joni Mitchell, and Marshall McLuhan and Northrop Frye: Two Canadian Theorists.
+In 1995, B. W. Powe began teaching in the Department of English at York University where he taught first year introduction to literature courses as well as two additional courses entitled Visionary Literature: from Hildegard von Bingen and Dante to Bob Dylan and Joni Mitchell, and Marshall McLuhan and Northrop Frye: Two Canadian Theorists.

 In July 2010, Powe was promoted to associate professor of literature at York and given tenure.

 Powe was the program director of the Creative Writing Program at York University during the 2013-2014 semester.
 At York he currently teaches courses on Modernism and Post-Modernism, and divides his time between researching visionary traditions (Visionary Literature: from Dante to Bob Dylan is still offered) and continuing the McLuhan Initiative for the Study of Literacies.